1888–89 Football League: November

-12 November 1888: Monday night football

-Preston completed the first half of their programme unbeaten when they won 3–0 at Stoke in the only fixture played that day.
+Preston completed the first half of their programme unbeaten when they won 3–0 at Stoke in the only fixture played on Monday 12 November.
 Ross, Thomson, Robertson scored for them.
 The result took Preston five points clear of second placed Aston Villa who held one game in hand.
+Preston increased their lead to seven points with a 2–0 defeat of Accrington while Aston Villa were beaten 1–5 at Blackburn Rovers.
+Blackburn Rovers completed a run of five straight victories when they won 2–0 at bottom club Derby to move into third place, eight points behind leaders Preston whose unbeaten start increased to thirteen games with a 5–2 victory at Bolton.